johnSSG/SimpleDB/README.md

 If you are interested in protecting your data from prying eyes, use an .htaccess file in the json folder:

 <pre>
-Order Deny, Allow
+Order deny,allow
-Deny From All
+Deny from all
 </pre>

 <h3>Basic Usage</h3>